ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

-The Ghostscript distribution does not contain an ICC profile to be used for creating a PDF/X-3 document.
+The Ghostscript distribution does not contain an ICC profile to be used for creating a PDF/X document.
 Users should either create an appropriate one themselves, or use one from a public domain, or create one with the PDF/X-3 inspector freeware.

-The PDF/X-3 standard requires a ``TrimBox`` entry to be written for all page descriptions.
+The PDF/X standard requires a various ``Box`` entries (Trim, or Art) to be written for all page descriptions.
 This is an array of four offsets that specify how the page is to be trimmed after it has been printed.
 It is set to the same as ``MediaBox`` by default unless the ``PDFXTrimBoxToMediaBoxOffset`` distiller parameter is present.
 It accepts offsets to the ``MediaBox`` as an array [left right top bottom], e.g., the PostScript input code ``<< /PDFXTrimBoxToMediaBoxOffset [10 20 30 40] >> setdistillerparams`` specifies that 10 points will be trimmed at the left, 20 points at the right, 30 points at the top, and 40 points at the bottom.

 Another page entry is the ``BleedBox``.
 It gives the area of the page to which actual output items may extend; cut marks, color bars etc. must be positioned in the area between the ``BleedBox`` and the ``MediaBox``.
 The ``TrimBox`` is always contained within the ``BleedBox``.
 By default, the ``PDFXSetBleedBoxToMediaBox`` distiller parameter is true, and the ``BleedBox`` is set to the same values as the ``MediaBox``.
 If it is set to false, the ``PDFXBleedBoxToTrimBoxOffset`` parameter gives offset to the ``TrimBox``.
 It accepts a four-value array in the same format as the ``PDFXTrimBoxToMediaBoxOffset`` parameter.

-Here is a sample command line to invoke Ghostscript for generating a PDF/X-3 document :
+Here is a sample command line to invoke Ghostscript for generating a PDF/X document :

 .. code-block:: bash

-   gs -dPDFX -dBATCH -dNOPAUSE -sColorConversionStrategy=CMYK -sDEVICE=pdfwrite -sOutputFile=out-x3.pdf PDFX_def.ps input.ps
+   gs -dPDFX=3 -dBATCH -dNOPAUSE -sColorConversionStrategy=CMYK -sDEVICE=pdfwrite -sOutputFile=out-x3.pdf PDFX_def.ps input.ps

 Please also see the ``PDFACompatibilityPolicy`` control described under `Creating a PDF/A document`_.
 The same control is now used to specify the desired behaviour when an input file cannot be converted 'as is' into a PDF/X file.